jwplayer/jw-adobe-heartbeat-plugin/public_html/README.md

   * References AppMeasurement.js, VideoHeartbeat.min.js, VisitorAPI.js, JWHeartbeat.js
   * Creates a JW Player using a Config object that includes the JWHeartbeat plugin

+## LICENSE

+This plugin implementation is a Proof of Concept only provided to show the possibilities of the JW Player and should not be taken as an offer to create, edit or maintain custom integration or development.